 Stephanie has a particularly busy practice in obtaining High Court injunctions on behalf of local authorities.
 Stephanie has thus far been successful in obtaining every injunction sought including seeking to halt the creation of Gypsy and Traveller sites and prevent unauthorised works to listed buildings.

-Stephanie has experience and accepts instructions in relation to a variety of major infrastructure projects including those proceeding via all main consenting regimes i.e through Parliament, under the 2008 Act and TWAOs.
+Stephanie has experience and accepts instructions in relation to a variety of major infrastructure projects including those proceeding via all main consenting regimes: through Parliament, under the 2008 Act and TWAOs.
 She therefore has experience of a wide variety of infrastructure projects and the resulting compulsory purchase of land:

 - HS2: Stephanie was instructed as sole counsel on two petitions at the Commons committee stage of the HS2 Bill; both clients obtained a successful outcome and for a client in the Lords where she successfully overcame the Government’s challenge to the locus of the client and assisted in obtaining the desired outcome for the client overall.

-- Silvertown Tunnel: Stephanie has ongoing instructions as sole counsel representing the London Borough of Southwark at DCO hearings and advising the Council on their written submissions throughout the Examination.
+- Silvertown Tunnel: Stephanie was sole Counsel for the London Borough of Southwark at DCO hearings and advising the Council on their written submissions throughout the Examination

 - Acting as sole counsel for two major commercial clients in relation to the Bank Station Capacity Upgrade TWAO, both of whom reached successful negotiated settlements.